NIHOPA/predictivebreakthroughs/README.md

 # Automation

-* the run_all_cnn_and_rmcl.sh is provided as a helper to run the calculation with the values in the manuscript for a year range
+* The run_all_cnn_and_rmcl.sh script is provided as a helper to run the CCN and RMCL calculations with the values in the manuscript for a year range.